Exploring stories of hope

 - What are some of the challenges that could interrupt the connections between these different elements of wellbeing?

-- What factors do you think might be different for First Nations peoples?
+- What factors do you think might be different for Aboriginal and Torres Strait Islander peoples?

 - How might being excluded or disconnected from your community impact on your social and emotional wellbeing?